msp-strath/three-times/content/index.md

 students should also be familiar with how to program in these languages.
 Although there are textbooks to engage students, a more dedicated resource will help reduce the learning curve and fear of going through an existing 'textbook'.
-This resource will help students learn how to *programme* in Dafny and Idris.
+This resource will help students learn how to *program* in Dafny and Idris.

 Borrowing heavily from the idea of *Concept Transfer* [@10.1145/3372782.3406270],